Garaventa Wetlands Preserve

 Garaventa Wetlands Preserve is located in the Springtown area of Livermore and its unique habitat supports unusual plant and animal life.

-Although it is open by guided tour only, you may make many observations from the Altamont Creek Trail located to the south of the preserve.
+Although it is currently a closed preserve, you may make many observations from the Altamont Creek Trail located to the south of the preserve.
 A pair of binoculars will help in spotting some of the bird life.
 Burrowing owl, northern harrier, loggerhead shrike, red-winged blackbird and western meadowlark are among the species spotted here.

 Plans for the future of this facility include a boardwalk that will provide access while protecting the habitat and unique species that live here.